stackitcloud/rag-infrastructure/README.md

 ```

 > 📝 NOTE: All values containg `...` are placeholders and have to be replaced with real values.

+> 📝 NOTE: `backend.mcp.toolName` and `backend.mcp.toolDescription` should be adjusted to reflect the data that is served by the RAG in order to make it easy for the mcp client to use the correct mcp server.

 > ⓘ INFO: This deployment comes with multiple options.
 You can change the `global.config.envs.rag_class_types.RAG_CLASS_TYPE_LLM_TYPE` in `./rag/values.yaml` to one of the following values:
 >